jiten1711/Backend/README.md

 # Backend
-This is for learning backend
+This is for learning backend.
-Contains database mongoose examples for TodoList, HospitalMgmtSytm, Ecommerce.
+This contains database mongoose examples for TodoList, HospitalMgmtSytm, Ecommerce.